Gprachi390/IR2022_project_25/README.md

 Categorize.py: news classification
-Recommendations.py: recommends the news based on the scrapped news Scap_nws.py: scrap news from the news website
+Recommendations.py: recommends the news based on the scrapped news Scap_nws.py: scrap news from the news website translation_csv.py: translates the recommended articles into multiple languages such as telugu, hindi etc.

 # Acknowledgments:
 Datasets used for baseline models: